cortexlabs/cortex/docs/deployments/predictors.md

         """(Required) Called once before the API becomes available.
 Performs setup such as downloading/initializing the model or downloading a vocabulary.

         Args:
-            config: Dictionary passed from API configuration (if specified).
-This may contain information on where to download the model and/or metadata (required).
+            config (required): Dictionary passed from API configuration (if specified).
+This may contain information on where to download the model and/or metadata.
         """
         pass